elizasohn/fresh-synth/README.md

 3. Oscillator Selection menu (Sine, Saw, and Square)
 4. Filter Selection menu (lowpass, highpass, bandpass filters with 12 or 24 db slopes)
 5. Amplitude ADSR controller section
+6. Filter ADSR controller section
-6. Filter controller section section
+7. Filter controller section section

 Once configured, simply play notes on your midi device and change parameters for some synthesizer goodness!
 (Bonus points if you play the Fresh Prince of Bel Air theme song)